horvie/adopt-quarkus/index.md

 We understand that this is necessary for various build-time optimizations and such, but for us, it’s sometimes problematic that JDBC driver configuration _(quarkus.datasource.jdbc.driver)_ is fixed at build time.

-We have some applications that we deploy to customers who use different databases.
+We have some applications that we deploy to customers who use different database vendors.
 If we deploy to application servers, we can configure DB drivers server-side and deploy a single build for all customers.
 With Quarkus we need multiple builds of the same application where the only difference is the DB driver.

 ## Quarkus future in our company